EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 Fortunately we can also store our data in something called a tensor.
 A tensor is like matrix but with more than 2 dimensions.
 Our tensor of fMRIs have a total of 5 dimensions.
 Three dimensions correspond to the physical 3 dimensions of the brain itself.
 The fourth dimension represents the sequence of brain images taken over time.
 The fifth dimension represents the many trials of test subjects that are studied.

-In the figure below, the green slices consist of voxels of the brain in 3 dimensions (x,y,z).
-For each trial multiple images are taken
+In the figure below, the green slices consist of voxels of the brain in 3 dimensions: x,y,z in yellow.
+For each trial multiple images are taken over several seconds (blue arrow), and there were multiple trials (red arrow).

 <img width="968" alt="fmri_tensors" src="https://user-images.githubusercontent.com/50922545/125823220-5141e5bd-206c-4cd2-8dc7-5f082c475702.png">